Djurgårdens IF: 2006–2018

+2019–present

+In 2019,the men's football team won its twelfth national title by winning the 2019 Allsvenskan.
+In the 2019–20 Basketligan season, the men's basketball team was participating for the first time in the series.
+In 2020, the football club and the ice hockey club engaged to cooperate with schools in the Stockholm area to improve physical activity.
+The 2020s saw the introduction cricket in 2020, padel in 2020, and chess in 2023 in the Djurgården organisation.
+In 2021, the men's floorball team entered the national top flight Swedish Super League, however the team was relegated after only one season.
+In 2022, the cricket club became Swedish champions in cricket for the first time, this time in the women's event.
+In 2022, a women's beach soccer Swedish championship title was added to the list, the first of the sport in Djurgården.
+At the end of the 2021–22 SHL season, the men's ice hockey team was relegated after eight years in Swedish Hockey League (SHL) by losing to Timrå IK in the relegation play-offs.

+On 1 January 2023, the two football first teams became the same entity financially when the women's team was moved to Djurgårdens Elitfotboll AB.
+In 2023, the ice hockey club loaned 10 million SEK from the football club to cover deficits.
+In April 2025, the men's ice hockey team returned to the top tier SHL by beating AIK in the SHL qualifiers final, while the men's football team had advanced to the semi-finals of the 2024–25 UEFA Conference League, which they lost to Chelsea.

 Emblem and colours

 The first emblem of the club was a four-pointed silver star in saltire, which had a shield on it with the letters DIF.
 This star pre-dates the similar star which Idrottsföreningen Kamraterna adopted and is using to this day.
 The present emblem, in the form of a shield in yellow, red and blue with the text D.I.F. was adopted in 1896.
 According to an often-quoted poem by Johan af Klercker from 1908, blue and yellow stand for Sweden and red stands for love.
-Blue and yellow are also the colours of Stockholm and yellow, red and blue are the colors of the arms of Stockholm County.
+Blue and yellow are also the colours of Stockholm.

 Yellow, red and blue are the club colours.
 The logo is registered as a trademark and the colours are set to Pantone, CMYK and web colour values.
 In many sports – among them football, bandy and handball – the home jersey of the team is vertically striped in light and dark blue.
 Because of this, blue is usually seen as the most important of the three colours.
+Shorts have been either dark or white.
 The ice hockey team uses jerseys in one blue shade with yellow and red details.